jasonlam604/webpack-es6-karma-boostrap-jquery-less-starter/README.md

-# webpack-jquery-bootstrap-karma-less-starter
+# Another Webpack Starter Kit

-Another Webpack Start Dev Kit
+This Webpack Start Kit is configured with the following:

+* webpack
+* ES6
+* Karma
+* Bootstrap v3
+* jQuery
+* Less